New Jersey Medicaid Definition

 There are several different Medicaid long-term care programs for which New Jersey seniors may be eligible.
 These programs have slightly different functional and financial eligibility requirements, as well as program benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that New Jersey offers several pathways towards Medicaid eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services (HCBS) – Limited number of participants, which means waiting lists may exist.
 Services provided at home, adult day care or in assisted living.

 As stated above, eligibility for these programs is complicated by the facts that the criteria vary with marital status and that New Jersey offers multiple pathways towards eligibility.
-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in New Jersey.
 More.